 (6) The information prescribed by the regulations for the purposes of subsection (5) may vary in respect of different notifiable infectious diseases or notifiable infectious disease-related conditions.

+[Section 94 amended: No. 14 of 2019 s.
+6.]

 95. Offence of failing to notify Chief Health Officer

 (1) A person who fails to notify the Chief Health Officer in accordance with section 94 commits an offence.